GSB – Problem Loan Workout in Today’s Market

 Attend this seminar to learn how to better manage problem loans and protect the rights of the bank in today’s market!

-The question will be answered by addressing the legal rights of the bank and the practical steps that the bank should take in order to protect itself.
-This will include the collection process, restructuring the loan, and/or proceeding against the borrower through repossession, foreclosure, filing a lawsuit to obtain a judgment, forcing the borrower into bankruptcy or simply walking away.
+This question will be answered by addressing the legal rights of the bank and the practical steps that the bank should take in order to protect itself.
+This will include the collection process, restructuring the loan, and/or proceeding against the borrower through repossession, foreclosure, filing a law suit to obtain a judgment, forcing the borrower into bankruptcy or simply walking away.
 This section will also include the outside influence from the banking regulators.